-This remuneration policy will be submitted for approval to the annual general shareholders' meeting of the Company to be held on 27 May 2022 and is aligned with the requirements of Article 7:89/1 BCAC.
-If a significant proportion of the votes were to be cast against this remuneration policy, the Company will take the necessary steps to address the concerns of those voting against it, and will consider adapting its remuneration policy.
-The present remuneration policy is intended to replace the previous remuneration policy that was approved by the annual general shareholders' meeting of the Company that was held on 27 May 2021.
-The main change against the previous remuneration policy is that the board of directors intends to have sufficient flexibility to grant share options or subscription rights also to non-executive independent directors.
+This remuneration policy was approved by the extraordinary general shareholders' meeting of the Company that was held on 10 February 2023 (votes approving: 13,151,475; votes disapproving: 995,893; abstentions: 0) and is aligned with the requirements of Article 7:89/1 of the BCAC.
+The present remuneration policy is intended to replace the previous remuneration policy that was approved by the annual general shareholders' meeting of the Company that was held on 27 May 2022.
+The main change against the previous remuneration policy is that the board of directors can grant restricted share units to non-executive directors of the Company.
+The aforementioned general shareholders' meeting also increased the cash remuneration to which non-executive directors are entitled.